Frequently Asked Questions ... and Answers!

 How many members are in the American Inns of Court?

 The American Inns of Court is one of the fastest growing legal organizations in the country.
-Today, there are more than 30,000 judges, lawyers, law students, and law school faculty actively participating in the American Inns of Court.
-There are also more than 100,000 alumni members.
+Today, there are approximately 30,000 judges, lawyers, law students, and law school faculty actively participating in the American Inns of Court.
+There are also more than 150,000 alumni members.

 How many law schools are affiliated with the American Inns of Court?